 Your License Is Expiring

 A clear sign you need a refresher is if your current license is about to expire.
-Don’t wait until the last minute—some states won’t allow you to work if your certification lapses, even by a day.
-Plan ahead and make sure your training is scheduled well before the expiration date.
+Don’t wait until the last minute.
+Some states won’t allow you to work if your certification lapses, even by a day.
+Plan and make sure your training is scheduled well before the expiration date.

 It’s Been Over a Year Since Training

 Even if you’re not legally required to take one yearly, most industry professionals agree it’s best practice.
-A Mold Certification Refresher Course helps you stay sharp and informed about any important updates.
+Enrolling in a comprehensive refresher course for mold certification helps you stay updated on regulations, safety protocols, and industry techniques, keeping your skills sharp and your certification compliant.

 What’s Covered in a Refresher Course?